nostalgebraist/nostalgebraist-autoresponder/docs/overview.md

 ## Technical overview

-This doc contains a high-level description of how the bot is implemented.
+This doc contains a overview of what this codebase does.
 It is up to date as of early January 2022.

 ### Basics